How to Paint Wooden Garage Doors

 With a brush

 Once your Finishing Coat is dry, use a high-quality round brush to apply your first coat of paint.
 Start with the top frame of the door.
 Apply paint in an up and down motion, following the natural grain of the wood.
 Make sure to push your bristles into the cracks and grooves for full coverage.
-Feather over the top of the crevices to create a smooth finish.
+Apply over the top of the crevices to create a smooth finish.

 This is easy with Al Fresco paint, as it’s self-levelling to help you achieve a smooth finish.
 Goodbye streaks and brush marks!
 The Al Fresco range is also self-priming paint, meaning no additional primer or undercoat is necessary – not to mention self-sealing, meaning there’s need to worry about a topcoat.